Talent Acquisition and People Strategy: Insights&Advice

 TL;DR

-Execution rarely slows because hiring is too slow
+Execution rarely slows because hiring is too slow.

 Hiring faster without execution clarity increases coordination cost